WICG/turtledove/FLEDGE.md

 *   render: A URL, or a list of URLs, which will be rendered to display the creative if this bid wins the auction.
 (See "Ads Composed of Multiple Pieces" below.)
 *   adComponents: (optional) A list of up to 20 adComponent strings from the InterestGroup's adComponents field.
 Each value must match an adComponent renderUrl exactly.
 This field must not be present if the InterestGroup has no adComponent field.
 It is valid for this field not to be present even when adComponents is present.
 *   allowComponentAuction: If this buyer is taking part of a component auction, this value must be present and true, or the bid is ignored.
 This value is ignored (and may be absent) if the buyer is part of a top-level auction.

+`generateBid()` has access to the setPrioritySignalsOverride(key, value) method.
+This adds an entry to the current interest group's prioritySignalsOverrides dictionary with the specified `key` and `value`, overwriting the previous value, if there was already an entry with `key`.
+If `value` is null, the entry with the specified key is deleted, if it exists.

 #### 3.3 Metadata with the Ad Bid